vuthanhtung2412/nvim-config/learning_notes.md

 Don't integrate notes into repo, If notes needs ref to repo just use a github link Each note would then correspond to one repo

-What I like about obsidian:

-- publish web
-- multiple platform
+Advantage of using obsidian solely:

+- Avoid switching app
+- Better integration with plugins (Kaban, Table, Dataview, Math expression)
-- graph view
+- Graph view
-- bunch of UI plugins
-- edit table
-- math expression
-- Kanban
+- Image view

 What obsidian.nvim bring to the table: